Titanic the Musical is coming to the Bord Gáis Energy Theatre

 Here’s a snippet of Tralee Musical Society’s production in 2010.

-Tickets go on sale this Friday September 15th at 9.00am through Ticketmaster Ireland
+Tickets go on sale this Friday, September 15 at 9.00am through Ticketmaster Ireland.

 Join the conversation - comment here